nichoteloo/light_sensor/README.md

 # Light_Sensor
 Basic project.
 Testing device.
-Light sensor that will automatically turn on and off in dark environment.
+LED lamp indicator that will automatically turn on and off in dark environment.

 Component List :